Denaby Main: History

-Around the time the miners were reaching the Barnsley bed the colliery company began building housing to accommodate its workers and their families.
+Around the time the miners were reaching the Barnsley bed, the colliery company began building housing for its workers and their families.
 A church, schools and a store were also company owned.
 The company pub, the Denaby Main Hotel, (locally known as "The Drum") is one of the few properties from that era still standing.
-However, it is now (2008) a Balti restaurant.
+As of 2008, it had become a balti restaurant.

-The layout of the village was pure ‘Industrial Revolution’, parallel streets of terraced houses running away from the Mexborough to Conisbrough road which ran through the village, with, in its centre the library and park.
+The layout of the village was pure "Industrial Revolution": parallel streets of terraced houses running away from the Mexborough to Conisbrough road, which ran through the village, with, in its centre the library and park.
 It was possible from almost every street to look down to the colliery.